 #144.
 Summits - Wahsatch Range - Utah.
 6 x 8.5, chromolithograph.
 Title on plate.
 This chromolithograph is Plate I in Clarence King's Systematic Geology, published in 1878 as part of the record of the U.S. Government's Geological Survey of the 40th Parallel, 1867-1872.
 The plate is one of ten based on a Munger sketches by Gilbert Munger, who was a guest artist of the survey.
 See this site page for more complete information.

-An experienced hiker from Salt Lake City says that this view is looking north up into the Lone Peak Cirque, from the Jacob's Ladder trail.
+An experienced hiker from Salt Lake City says that this view is looking north up into the Lone Peak Cirque from the Jacob's Ladder trail.
 In the photo at the right, the summit of Lone Peak is the high pinnacle at the center.
-(Click on it to see a larger version.)
-Getting to the top, while not technical climbing, is considered to be a very challenging hike, with over 5,000 feet of elevation gain from the trail head and some serious exposure up high.
-Start before 5 am, take a lot of water, and expect to be on the trail 14 hours.
+The hike to the top, is a very challenging, with 5,000 feet of gain and serious exposure.
+Munger spent a time painting with the survey in this area in 1869.

-© Michael D. Schroeder 1 Sep 1999 Updated 20 May 2019 36038
+© Michael D. Schroeder 1 Sep 1999 Updated 20 May 2019 36108